 Being tasked with piecing together a eulogy to either speak at a funeral or to produce in written form can be difficult if words don’t come easy to you.
-With just a few short paragraphs, it can be a challenge getting across the important points you would like to raise in regards to someone’s life.
+With just a few short paragraphs, it can be a challenge getting across the important points you would like to raise in regard to someone’s life.

 Before you begin writing the eulogy, take some time to reminisce on the times you spent with the person who has passed away.